Global Context

 ctx.arseny # 'cool'

-ctx.rename("telegrinder", "other framework").unwrap() # error! you cant rename const context varible!
+ctx.rename("telegrinder", "other framework").unwrap() # error: cannot rename const context variable!

 The global context can be type-hinted: